 The retail world on the eventual other side of this pandemic will look significantly different.
-Here are eight trends that emerged during the pandemic.
-Keep reading to discover which will remain as we adapt to the new reality.
+Let’s take a look at eight trends that emerged during the pandemic.
+Keep reading to discover which trends will remain as we adapt to the new reality.

 7 Trends That Are Here to Stay